 The Main Rate of Inheritance Tax

-The main rate of Inheritance Tax is 40% on the estate’s value above the nil-rate band.
-This rate applies to the amount exceeding the tax-free allowances.
+The main rate of Inheritance Tax is 40% on the estate’s value above the available nil rate band.
+This is one of the highest inheritance tax rates in the developed world.

 Special Cases and Exemptions